-Working with councils in North Tyneside and Northumberland we have secured devolution of powers and funding to the North of Tyne area.
-The new Combined Authority will create a dynamic and inclusive economy across the North of Tyne connecting people to new opportunities generated from £600m of additional investment in the area.
+Working with councils in North Tyneside and Northumberland, we have secured devolution of powers and funding to the North of Tyne area.
+The new combined authority will create a dynamic and inclusive economy across the North of Tyne, connecting people to new opportunities generated from £600 million of additional investment in the area.

-This plan will be subject to extensive consultation with residents and partners in the coming months.
-We will listen to all views and ensure our proposals are well understood.
-We are clear our proposals involve difficult choices and this has become increasingly challenging each year.
+This plan has been subject to wide consultation with residents and partners.
+We have listened to all views and ensured our proposals are well understood.
+We are clear our plans involve difficult choices, and this has become increasingly challenging each year.
 We are able to overcome these challenges only through the creativity and commitment of our staff and partners.
 I would like to thank them again for their ongoing dedication and the great job that they do.

-3. Financial Assurance Statement, Director of Resources, Tony Kirkham
+3. Financial assurance statement, Director of Resources, Tony Kirkham